Water quality in the Elk Valley

 Fish population monitoring

 EVR works with external registered professionals to undertake fish population monitoring.
-The most recent results show a positive fish population trend in the Upper Fording River, located immediately downstream of the Fording River Operation and Greenhills Operation, with the adult population of Westslope Cutthroat Trout estimated to be at the highest levels since monitoring began in 2012.
-In 2023, the estimated population of Cutthroat Trout in the Upper Fording was estimated at ~8,000 adults and ~16,000 juveniles.
+The most recent results show a positive fish population trend in the Upper Fording River, located immediately downstream of the Fording River Operations and Greenhills Operations.
+In 2024, the estimated population of Westslope Cutthroat Trout in the Upper Fording was estimated at ~6,800 adults and ~17,000 juveniles.

 Learn more